-Define your company’s values and mission, and translate them into language your ideal customer can understand and appreciate.
+Define your company’s values and mission, and translate them into the language your ideal customer can understand and appreciate.
 How does your company meet your customers’ needs?
 How does your brand fit into and complement your customers’ lives?

 Create a story around your brand.
-Follow it from its inception through today, focusing primarily on how you want your ideal customer to feel when he or she sees your logo, your company name or your products.
+Follow it from its inception through today, focusing primarily on how you want your ideal customer to feel when he or she sees your logo, your company name, or your products.

 Pro tip: Use color psychology to match your brand to your buyer personas, and always keep your branding consistent across every channel.

 Provide a High-Quality User Experience Online

 Zero in on optimal website design so your users have the best possible experience when they find you online.
 You have to stand out with:

 - Fast, responsive design that renders exceptionally well on any device

 - Easy navigation between information and products or services